Another former Dilworth staffer pleads guilty to 11 counts of historic sex abuse

-The man, who continues to have interim name suppression, was arrested with six others in 2020 as part of Operation Beverly, a long-running investigation into historical sexual abuse at the school.
+The teacher, who continues to have interim name suppression, was arrested in 2020 as part of Operation Beverly, a long-running investigation into historical sexual abuse at the boys' only school.

+He was initially charged with four counts involving three men who told police they were indecently assaulted by the defendant between 1980 and 1981.
+All of the victims were under the age of 16 at the time.
+More accusers, however, have since come forward.

-He appeared in the High Court at Auckland today via audio-visual feed as he pleaded guilty to 11 charges.
+Appearing via audio-visual feed today in the High Court at Auckland, he pleaded guilty through lawyer Justin Harder to 11 charges - nine counts of indecency between man and boy and two counts of indecent assault on a boy under 12.

 Justice Ian Gault accepted the pleas and set a tentative sentencing date for later this year.